growerp/growerp/GrowERPObs/1 Introduction/3 Getting started.md

 # Getting started
 if you want to use the system as an **end User**, try our demo installation or our production environment to see if the system is for you.
 You can use this system on a PC or on your mobile.
-More information at the [[End User Introduction]]
+More information in the [[End User Introduction]]

 You can create your own website or start selling in minutes with a simple registration!